BusinessFinland/Azure-Secret-Rotator/README.md

-  InitializeGitHubClient --> GetEntities[Get Entities from Azure Table Storage] GetEntities --> IterateEntities[Iterate over each entity] IterateEntities --> CheckExpiration[Check Expiration of Credentials] CheckExpiration --> |Credentials Expiring In Two Weeks|CreateNewSecret[Create New Secret] CheckExpiration --> |Not expiring|BreakLoop[Break Loop] CreateNewSecret --> UploadToKeyVault
+  InitializeGitHubClient --> GetEntities[Get Entities from Azure Table Storage] GetEntities --> IterateEntities[Iterate over each entity] IterateEntities --> CheckExpiration[Check Expiration of Credentials] CheckExpiration --> |Credentials Expiring In 30 Days|CreateNewSecret[Create New Secret]
+  CheckExpiration --> |Not expiring|BreakLoop[Break Loop]
+  CreateNewSecret --> UploadToKeyVault
   CheckExpiration --> |Two secrets,  One Has Expired Or Is Expiring In Day|DeleteSecret[Delete Secret]